 Frances has 10 teddy bears.
 She wants to give them to 5 of her friends.
 How many teddy bears will each friend receive if they each receive the same number?

-I take the orange rod that is worth 10 units.
-I have to find 5 rods of the same value, which are equal to the orange rod of 10.
-I can place 5 red rods to get to 10.
+I took the orange rod that is worth 10 units.
+I had to find 5 rods of the same value, which are equal to the orange rod of 10.
+I found 5 red rods were the same length as the 10 rod.
 The red rod has a value of 2 units.
 So each friend will get 2 teddy bears.

 \(5 \ \times \mathord{?} = 10\) or \(10 \div 5 = \mathord{?}\)